DanBuchan/twittercoding/README.md

 Login in to the admin interface (see below).
 Select the Categories section.
 On the next page click the "+ Add Category" button to add a coding category and its fields.

-Note the interface does **NOT** yet support categories which are contingent on others or are subsets of other categories.
-You may need to add an N/A option to any category which can be blank when users code the tweets.
+The interface allows categories to be contingent to on a prior selection.
+Although selections may only have 1 child Category.

+**IMPORTANT**

+First input all the Categories you wish to display inputing them in the left to right order you wish them to appear to the users.
+Only once this is done can you go back and add child_categories.

 ## 4. Register users to code tweets

 Once the tweets are in the database with the correct labels now you can create users and assign them a label to encode. **DO NOT** add users until the tweets are successfully loaded.
 Visit `http://DOMAIN/coding/register/` to add users.
 Note that the Tweet Label field is taken from column 8 in the csv in step 1.
 The selection on user registration assigns which tweets a user will be shown.

 ## 5. Register 0 or more recoder users